 Explore Communications at Immaculata University

-Nearly every job opening across the nation requires good oral and written communication skills.
-This ubiquitous major delves into exciting careers that transcend oral and written skills.
+In a world where information flows at the speed of light and connections are made through words and visuals, a degree in communications is your passport to understanding, influencing, and shaping the way we interact and share ideas.
+Since nearly every job opening across the nation requires good oral and written communication skills, this ubiquitous major delves into exciting careers that transcend oral and written skills.

 As a communication major, you will develop theoretical and practical skills, participate in two valuable internships, and interact with professionals in the field.